alttch/eva3/doc/uc/uc_api.rst

 Errors:

 * **403 Forbidden** invalid API KEY
-* **404 Not Found** action with the specified UUID doesn't exist (or already compelted), or the key has no access to it
+* **404 Not Found** item or action with the specified UUID doesn't exist (or already compeleted), or the key has no access to it

 .. _uc_q_clean: